 – Written by Natalie Both for the Center for Services Leadership

-To read the full article visit the Journal of Service Research at this link.
+To read the full article go to the Journal of Retailing and Consumer Services at this link.
 (A fee may apply.)